 To keep everything on a budget, I designed this DIY bathroom vanity to be a standard 42″ bathroom vanity.
 That way, it can fit an off-the-shelf vanity top.

 The cost saving of buying a pre-made vanity top was great.
-But I also love that as soon as we finishing installing a bathroom vanity, we can quickly install the sink and be ready to use it.
+But I also love that as soon as we finishing installing the bathroom vanity, we can quickly install the sink and be ready to use it.

 It makes this bathroom vanity project truly a weekend project!